 Our children receive the very best teaching from a dedicated staff team.
 Teachers work collaboratively to plan and deliver high quality, interactive lessons.
 Monitoring pupil progress is a continuous process.
 By observing each child’s performance as an individual throughout the school journey, we can identify opportunities to support or challenge them as they learn.

-When children return to school in September after a full term of remote learning, some pupils may be further ahead than others and some may need a little time to catch up.
 Our teaching approach is tailored to support different learning paces and ensure that every child achieves their personal best.